In 2022, Ridge Meadows Recycling Celebrated 50 Years of Recycling Evolution. We look forward to serving our community

 In 2002 we celebrated our 30th Anniversary with an Open House at the Recycling Depot.
 A year earlier we started integrating the idea of moving “Toward Zero Waste” and in 2003, found out through a survey that a whopping 96% of residents recycle!
 Throughout the years, our community involvement included participating at various events and in 2005, we lead the organization of Earth Day celebrations at the ACT.

 One of the biggest shifts in our recycling progam came in May, 2014, when the responsibility for recycling residential Printed Paper & Packaging shifted to industry.
 Recycle BC (previously MMBC) was formed to fulfill the provincial’s Recycling Regulation.
 Currently, GFL Environmental coordinates the collection, processing, & shipping of materials that fall under this category.
-In partnership with the City of Maple Ridge, Ridge Meadows Recycling continues to pick up blue box materials at houses and apartments, and collect these materials at the Recycling Depot.
-We are no longer responsible for marketing residential recycling directly to end markets, but still market recycling from non-residential sources (eg. businesses) ourselves.
+In partnership with the City of Maple Ridge, Ridge Meadows Recycling picks up curbside recycling at houses and apartments, and collect these materials at the Maple Ridge Recycling Depot.